AscendingPassage.com HOME PAGE.

 already become symbols of a lost significance, legacies of a fabulous

-in toga and in peplus carved their names on the granite of their bases
+in toga and in peplus carved their names on the stone of their bases

 for the sake of remembrance.